croconut/godot-tester/README.md

         minimum-pass: "0.6"
         # the directory containing Gut tests
         test-dir: "res://test"
-        # instead of running GUT's command line tool, you can run a GUT test scene if you have one
+        # instead of running GUT's command line tool,
+        # you can run a test scene if you have one
-        # set up correctly
-        # helps enable things like mouse mocking and current scene to work without any extra coding steps
-        # set up a scene like in this repo --> located at /tester/test/alt_mode/tests.tscn
+        # set up a scene like in this repo --> located at /tester_GUT_v9.0.1/test/alt_mode/tests.tscn
-        # set up a script like in this repo --> located at /tester/test/alt_mode/cli_plugin.gd
+        # set up a script like in this repo --> located at /tester_GUT_v9.0.1/test/alt_mode/cli_test.gd
-        # ensure cli_plugin.gd inherits from the GUT plugin
-        # and exits on test completion
+        # ensure that the script exits on test completion
-        # ensure tests.tscn uses your modified plugin script and check yes for run on load
         # uses relative path from your godot project directory
-        direct-scene: "test/alt_mode/tests.tscn"
+        direct-scene: "tester_GUT_v9.0.1/test/alt_mode/tests.tscn"
         # default is false, set true to count asserts instead of tests
         assert-check: "true"
         # not checked by default, set to a number to limit the
         # maximum amount of failed tests for a passing test suite
         max-fails: 3
-        # to ensure all SCRIPT ERRORs dont contribute to your failure rate
-        ignore-errors: "true"
         # default is GUTs default: 'res://.gutconfig.json'; set this to load a different config file
         config-file: "res://.myconfig.json"
         # designate a custom url to download the godot binary from